-It is common in romantic relationships but can occur in friendships and professional relationships, too.
+It’s common in romantic relationships but can occur in non-romantic relationships like friendships and professional relationships, too.

-We often associate love bombing with narcissistic manipulation, but it can also happen in relationships (romantic or otherwise) with people who suffer from Borderline Personality Disorder.
+We often associate love bombing with narcissistic manipulation tactics, but it can also happen in relationships with people who suffer from Borderline Personality Disorder.

 Common Signs of Love Bombing

 There are a few signs of love bombing to look out for when dealing with new people.
 Here are a few:

 - They put you on a pedestal: They idealize you and ignore any flaws or shortcomings, appearing to find you perfect.

 - They move too fast: They’ll push for a commitment too soon and use words like “I love you” early in the relationship.

 - They want to spend all their time with you: There’s little separation between your lives.
 They shower you with constant attention and even get upset if you try to socialize without them.

 - Grand romantic gestures: They shower you with expensive gifts or take you on elaborate dates early in the relationship.

 Love bombers do all these things because they want you to be attached to them quickly.
 For some people, it’s an adrenaline rush and an ego boost to get people to fall in love with them – like a game.